Niklas-LK/AdaptFTIR/README.md

 # AdaptFTIR

 ## Description
-This repository contains a Python implementation of the AdaptFTIR method described in the paper entitled "**Title**" (doi url).
+This repository contains a Python implementation of the AdaptFTIR method described in the paper entitled "**Bridging Spectral Gaps: Cross-Device Model Generalization in Blood-Based Infrared Spectroscopy**" (https://doi.org/10.1021/acs.analchem.5c00185).

 ## Installation
 The package is available via PyPI: